Okipa/laravel-table/README.md

 Native browser HTML `select` components are implemented by default.
 You may want to cutomize your `select` rendering, especially to handle their behaviour and design when they are configured in multiple mode.

+We recommend this package to handle this: https://github.com/orchidjs/tom-select.

-You have 2 ways to add HTML specific attributes to your filter select components in order to achieve that:
+You have 2 ways to add HTML specific attributes to your filter select components (which is known as the best practice to add extra features to a HTML component) in order to achieve that:
 * Globally set default HTML attributes from a `laravel-table.filter_select_default_attributes` config array value
 * Override or merge yours with global default HTML attributes by setting HTML attributes with the `attributes()` method on your filters